Nearly half of all project managers do not use a structured project management methodology, which significantly impacts project success.

 The key phases in the Waterfall project management include:

-This initial phase involves comprehensive documentation where all possible requirements of the system are captured and documented in detail.
+This initial phase involves requirements gathering and comprehensive documentation where all possible requirements of the system are captured and documented in detail.
 This is critical to the Waterfall methodology as these requirements are fixed and guide all future stages of the project.

 The second phase translates the detailed requirements into a complete system design.
 It sets a definitive plan and structures that guide the entire system’s architecture and specifications.
 This design must be approved by project stakeholders before moving to the next phase.